 Of these three steps, only the last has currently proceeded to any substantive extent: as of 2020, the Australian grid is about 24% renewable.
 But all three steps are necessary to getting big reductions in transport emissions via EVs, and none of them are likely to be as fast as (for example) the one decade it took to replace landlines with mobile phones, or CRT with LCD televisions.
 Both cars and power stations are much larger and longer-lived than typical household appliances.

-The most optimistic credible scenarios to date—completely setting aside current woeful Federal government policies—have EVs comprising around 85% of all new car sales by 2030.
+The most optimistic credible scenarios to date—completely setting aside the woeful Federal policy record up to 2022—have EVs comprising around 85% of all new car sales by 2030.
 Some individual manufacturers such as Volvo, Fiat and Mercedes-Benz have committed to sell only electric cars by 2030.
 But it will take, at best, a further decade for the majority of the existing pre-2030 car fleet to be renewed, meaning the earliest credible date for internal-combustion engines to be relegated to an inconsequential minority is around 2040.

 Most published forecasts have the EV transition proceeding much more slowly than this.
 The COP26 pledge, to which the NSW and Victorian governments signed up in 2021, is to transition to 100% new vehicles being EVs in ‘leading markets’ by 2035.
 To align with this, these states have officially targeted having 50% new car sales being EVs by 2030.

-In the all-electric-by-2030 scenario, a car with a peak-time average occupancy of 1.1 passengers still involves emission on average of around 80g CO2-e per passenger kilometre, compared with 200g per kilometre or more for an internal-combustion car and around 130g for an EV charged from the electricity grid in 2020.
-But with more plausible assumptions on the pace of electrification, average driving emissions will far exceed 80g/km.
-(And this considers just the emissions in operation, leaving aside the emissions generated by manufacturing a new fleet of electric vehicles.)
+In the all-electric-by-2030 scenario, a car with a peak-time average occupancy of 1.1 passengers still involves emission on average of around 70g CO2-e per passenger kilometre, compared with 200g per kilometre or more for an internal-combustion car and around 130g for an EV charged from the electricity grid in 2020.
+But with more plausible assumptions on the pace of electrification, average driving emissions will far exceed 70g/km.
+And this considers just the emissions in operation, leaving aside the emissions generated by manufacturing a new fleet of electric vehicles.